 Jessica Hartel (PhD, University of Southern California, 2015).
 Social dynamics of intragroup aggression and conflict resolution in wild chimpanzees.

 Pawel Fedurek (PhD, University of York, 2013).
 Male chimpanzee vocal interactions and social bonds.
 Currently a postdoctoral scholar at the Max Planck Institute for Evolutionary Anthropology studying vocal behavior in wild chimpanzees at Budongo, Uganda.

 Julie Rushmore (PhD, University of Georgia, 2013).
 Social and ecological drivers of pathogen transmission dynamics in East African great apes.
 Currently a DVM candidate at the College of Veterinary Medicine at the University of Georgia.

 Sonya Kahlenberg (PhD, Harvard University, 2006).
 Female-female competition and male sexual coercion in Kanyawara chimpanzees.
-Currently Director of the Gorilla Rehabilitation and Conservation Education (GRACE) Center for the Dian Fossey Gorilla Fund.

 Paco Bertolani (PhD, University of Cambridge).